Table of Contents

 Negative Growth - As negative growth in a country continues, the population shrinks and may even begin to resemble an upside-down pyramid.

-Generally a country has a young population if its population pyramid displays a population percentage of ages 1-14 over 30% and of ages 75 & above less than 6%.
+Generally a country has a young population if its population pyramid displays a population percentage of ages 1-14 over 30% and of ages 75 and above less than 6%.
 This usually occurs in developing countries, with a high agricultural workforce.
-A country whose pyramid displays a population percentage of ages 1-14 less than 30% and of ages 75 & above less than 6% has an aging population (usually occurring in developed countries with adequate health services).
+A country whose pyramid displays a population percentage of ages 1-14 less than 30% and of ages 75 and above more than 6% has an aging population (usually occurring in developed countries with adequate health services).

 Look at the animated US population pyramid from 1950 to 2050 that shows the aging of the boomers.

-You can also create your own pyramids and tables for almost any country in the world using current & projected population from the US Census Bureau.
+You can also create your own pyramids and tables for almost any country in the world using current and projected population from the US Census Bureau.

 In the US, the population is growing at a rate of about 1.7% annually.
 This growth rate results in a more square-like structure in our pyramid.
 A lump in the pyramid between the ages of about 35 to 50 represents the post-WW II baby boom.
 As this cohort ages and climbs up the pyramid, there is a much greater demand for medical and other geriatric services.